LeetCode Meditations — Chapter 10: Tries

 Time and space complexity

 When it comes to space complexity, in the worst case, each node can have children for all the characters in the alphabet we're representing.
-But, the size of the alphabet is constant, so the growth of storage needs will be proportionate to the number of nodes we have, which is O(n)O(n) where nn is the number of nodes.
+But, the size of the alphabet is constant, so the growth of storage needs will be proportionate to the number of nodes we have, which is where is the number of nodes.

 We have already done most of the work for the next problem, but next time we'll be slightly more efficient.
 Until then, happy coding.